RobTillaart/Complex/README.md

 These functions include basic = "+ - \* /" and also power and goniometric functions.

-The library implement the **Printable** interface so one can directly print the values in any stream e.g. Serial.
+The library implements the **Printable** interface so one can directly print the complex values in any stream e.g. Serial.